warnerjon12/mw_fdtd/README.md

 # mw-fdtd

 Moving window FDTD implementation (work in progress).
-Window can follow arbitrary paths through a geometry.
+Window can follow arbitrary paths through a geometry (limited to 10 degree rotations at a time).

 ## Installation